bytebase/bytebase.com-old/content/docs/get-started/work-with-terraform/overview.md

 <hint-block type="warning">

-Please copy the service key once you have created the service account.
+You can only copy the key right after creating the service account.
 The key will disappear if you refresh the page.

 </hint-block>